klamping/vrt-email-course/manuscript/day-1.md

 We'll go in to installation of the tools tomorrow, but here's what we'll be using:

 - [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)) - A browser automation tool
-- [WebdriverIO](http://webdriver.io/) - A Node.js library to drive Selenium
+- [WebdriverIO](http://webdriver.io/) - A Node.js library to talk to Selenium
-- [WebdriverCSS](https://github.com/webdriverio/webdrivercss) - An add-on to WebdriverIO to help with visual regression testing
+- [WebdriverCSS](https://github.com/visualregressiontesting/webdrivercss) - An add-on to WebdriverIO to help with Visual Regression Testing

 ## Course Requirements (aka today's homework)